F0lak/dm_open_ref/ref/DM/icon/arithmetic.md

 \"#RGB\".
 The single digit is automatically repeated, so \"#F00\" is the same as \"#FF0000\", which is bright red.
 For certain pre-defined color values, you can also specify a name, such as \"red\".
-See [HTML colors](/ref/%7B%7Bappendix%7D%7D/html-colors.md) -mfor a list of color names.
+See [HTML colors](/ref/%7B%7Bappendix%7D%7D/html-colors.md) for a list of color names.

 If you prefer base 10, you can create color values with the